gulpjs/gulp/docs/api/concepts.md

 ## Tasks

-Each gulp task is an asynchronous JavaScript function that accepts an error-first callback or returns a stream, promise, event emitter, child process, or observable.
+Each gulp task is an asynchronous JavaScript function that either accepts an error-first callback or returns a stream, promise, event emitter, child process, or observable.
 Due to some platform limitations, synchronous tasks aren't supported.

 For a more detailed explanation, see [Creating Tasks][creating-tasks-doc].